 Where the design community meets.

-Interactive designer Joined about 6 years ago
+Interactive designer Joined over 7 years ago

 We totally need more poetic copywriters in tech.

 Beauty is diverse.
 Your beauty is different from my beauty.

 I like to use music as an analogy when thinking about aesthetics:

 I personally enjoy loud music, like death metal, notably with indecipherable growling vocals, crazy fast drum beats, ear blasting distorted guitars...

 It is true that not everyone appreciates this kind of music, some may even say it is not music at all, but I can explain to someone who enjoys classical music that good metal music has real craftsmanship, how they follow certain set of rules, or deliberately breaking them to make new sounds and so on.
 I think it's the effort and love you've put into the work that counts.